Are you looking for the cutest small towns in America? This guide has some of the best small towns in the USA!

 Today, visitors to Solvang can visit five windmills, spot The Little Mermaid Fountain (a replica of the one in Copenhagen), stroll through hundreds of boutique shops, sample an assortment of beers and wines, and dine on traditional Danish fare.

 While Solvang shows off its Danish roots, Helen, Georgia boasts its German roots.
 This town many be the tiniest one on this list, with a population of just over 500 people.
 Yet despite its small population size, it is one of the most visited towns in the state!
+It is easily one of the cutest small towns in the south!

 If you want to get your fill of German vibes, stroll through downtown Helen.
 The entire town is packed with Bavarian-style buildings, including the Alpine railway museum at Charlemagne’s Kingdom and the sweet treat-filled Hansel & Gretel Candy Kitchen.